-Post-op pains, unexpected birthday destinations, the surprising medical use of pillows and a totally not forced Batman reference.
+Post-op pains, unexpected birthday destinations and the surprising medical use of pillows.

 It’s an odd thing, knowing that someone is about to open up your chest and start cutting away at your heart.
 It might sound like the kind of thing reserved for movies starring men in masks stalking a group of teenagers but actually it really isn’t all that horrific.
 After all, for the people undergoing the procedure, at least when the day arrives, all we have to do is fall asleep.